 #3.
 Be Available for Your Remote Team

-"For our Bridesmaid Dresses selling website, we use to manage our remote employees by trying to be available for them and listen to their issues 24 hours.
+"At Surgeon Network, we use to manage our remote employees by trying to be available for them and listen to their issues 24 hours.
 There are times when remote employees try to reach their reporting manager and discuss work-related challenges.
 Whenever they fail to connect with their superiors, they often have to make a decision.
 It could create management issues, so it’s better for any platform to be available after business hours too."

 #4.
 Focus on Trust and Output